A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

-Next, we applied our exclusion criteria to determine if there were any primary studies which were inadequate to be included in our planned taxonomy.
+Next, we applied our exclusion criteria to determine if there were any primary studies which were misaligned with our SLR and needed to be filtered.
 This involved a significant manual analysis to closely analyze how each study incorporated the use of DL when analyzing a SE task.
-In particular, we found many studies that only used a DL-based approach as a means for evaluation.
+Specifically, we excluded papers that fell outside of our SLR's timeline, did not solve some sort of software engineering task, were outside the scope of software engineering, were not published in one of our selected venues, did not implement a deep learning model, or only used a deep learning model as a baseline.
+In particular, we found many studies that only used a DL-based model as a baseline to compare against.
 We also found instances where DL was discussed as an idea or part of the future work of a study.
 We therefore excluded these works to ensure that every paper we analyzed both implemented and evaluated a DL approach to address a SE task.
-This process resulted in 84 studies, all of which were included in the data extraction and taxonomy synthesis phases.
-In Figure~\ref{fig:venues} we illustrate the venues from which these 84 studies originated.
+This process resulted in \includedpapers studies, all of which were included in the data extraction and taxonomy synthesis phases.
+Of these \includedpapers papers, 110 were captured by our initial search string, 17 were added as a result of snowballing, and one was added manually.
+In Figure~\ref{fig:venues} we illustrate the venues from which these \includedpapers studies originated.
+Next, we provide empirical evidence that our filtering methodology according to our inclusion and exclusion criteria was able to capture a representative group of DL4SE papers.